duxsco/gentoo-installation/docs/live-cd_environment.md

 find /etc/ssh/ -type f -name "ssh_host*\.pub" -exec ssh-keygen -vlf {} \;
 ```

-Execute following "rsync" and "ssh" commands **on your local machine** (copy&paste one after the other):
+Execute following "rsync" and "ssh" commands **on your local machine from within the checked out ["gentoo-installation" repo](https://github.com/duxsco/gentoo-installation/)** (copy&paste one after the other):

 ```shell
 # Copy installation files to remote machine.
 Don't forget to set the correct IP.